Read our 2024 annual report

 3. Central African Republic

-After more than a decade of crisis in the Central African Republic, the country has not been able to enjoy the dividends of peace.
-The conflict lingers on and has hindered the country’s development, with the World Bank declaring that economic activity “ground to a complete halt” in 2022 following major flooding and fuel shortages.
-A report on poverty in the CAR published last year by the World Bank — the first in-depth study of its kind — reveals that 70% of the country’s population live in extreme poverty.
-This correlates with living conditions for the country’s population of 6.1 million people: 90% live without electricity.
+Over a decade of violence in the Central African Republic may have passed, but the country has not yet been able to enjoy the full dividends of peace.
+Violence continues to hinder reconstruction and development, with the World Bank declaring in 2022 that economic activity had “ground to a complete halt” following major flooding and fuel shortages.
+Most recent reports reveal that approximately 70% of the country is experiencing poverty.

 » Learn about Concern’s work in the Central African Republic

-The youngest country in Africa is also one of the poorest: Since gaining independence in 2011, South Sudan has faced two periods of civil war, with a current — fragile — peace deal in place.
-The country is also susceptible to droughts and floods, further setting back progress and leaving 80% of the country’s population living below the poverty line.
-2024 will be a decisive year for the country, with elections tentatively scheduled for December.
-This is a critical aspect of a lasting peace for the country, and one that will also be crucial towards stabilising the economy, addressing the other risks civilians face, and allowing families to build sustainable livelihoods and futures.
+The youngest country in Africa is also the poorest: Since gaining independence in 2011, South Sudan has faced two periods of civil war, with a current — fragile — peace deal in place.
+The country is also susceptible to droughts and floods, further setting back progress.
+An estimated 80% of the country’s population live below the poverty line, yet the World Bank estimates that poverty could become universal in the country by the end of 2025.

 » Learn more about the crisis in South Sudan